RishiMalhotra920/BookSchmo/README.md

  1. Set up a server with sql service enabled.
 I used Apache with sql service enabled.
  2. Create a database called 'bookschmo' and run the sql provide to set up a sample database
- 2. Go to localhost/BookSchmo to run the website
+ 3. Go to localhost/BookSchmo to run the website
+ 4. You will also need to install Bootstrap 4 to see the website.

  ## Some additional notes